topologoanatom/smplx/README.md

 - Extensive framework configuration.

 > [!WARNING]
-> The framework is in the extremely early stage of development, unforeseen breaking changes and critical bugs are expected.
+> The framework is at the extremely early stage of development, unforeseen breaking changes and critical bugs are expected.

 ## Installation